 With all of this, make sure you create a strict training plan or a week 1 schedule that new starters can stick to and be held accountable for, but similarly, they can reach out to you/their manager for guidance and advice if they’re struggling to know what to move onto next.

-As much as you’ll be eager to get your new employees up and running and adding commercial value to your business as soon as possible, its important to remember that they joined your business because they bought into something during the interview process… most likely for your leadership and the future of the business.
+As much as you’ll be eager to get your new employees up and running and adding commercial value to your business as soon as possible, it is important to remember that they joined your business because they bought into something during the interview process… most likely for your leadership and the future of the business.

-You’ll want to highlight your company’s vision, mission and values in the handbook but it’s also worth having someone credible run a virtual session on this.
+You’ll want to highlight your company’s vision, mission, and values in the handbook but it’s also worth having someone credible run a virtual session on this.
 Being able to highlight all the positives about your business will ensure your new starters’ goals are aligned with the business and will inject passion into their work and attitude.

 Utilise this WFH opportunity to let your new employees get fully settled in and onboarded, ensuring you block in time at the end of each day to regroup and answer any questions they might have.
 It’s likely the hardest thing for them will be getting their head around new systems and ways of working, so be on hand and prepared to either dedicate your own time or ensure the support is there in the wider business.
 It would be beneficial to provide a contact list of everyone in the business and their job titles/roles, highlighting specific people to contact in regards to tailored questions.

 From here, new starters will be ready to get going and do their job.
-Set clear expectations, set them their first assignment, put in realistic timeframes and clearly identify the end goal.
+Set clear expectations, set them their first assignment, put in realistic timeframes, and clearly identify the end goal.

-Identify key milestones for the individual, the team and the business for the immediate, mid and long term.
+Identify key milestones for the individual, the team, and the business for the immediate, mid, and long term.

 Finally, while these times seem so uncertain, ensure you’re remaining positive yet realistic and truthful.
 Train your focus on the future of your business and the plans that you’re putting in place for when everything returns to an altered state of normality.